-4.9 Business continuity management is a key component of a clearing agency's operational risk-management framework.
+4.9-4.9 Business continuity management is a key component of a clearing agency's operational risk-management framework.
 A recognized clearing agency's business continuity plan and its associated arrangements should be subject to frequent review and testing.
-At a minimum, under section 4.9, such tests must be conducted annually.
+At a minimum, under section 4.9, such tests must be conducted annually at least once in each 12-month period.
 Tests should address various scenarios that simulate wide-scale disasters and inter-site switchovers.
 The clearing agency's employees should be thoroughly trained to execute the business continuity plan and participants, critical service providers, and linked clearing agencies should be regularly involved in the testing and be provided with a general summary of the testing results.
 The CSA expects that the clearing agency will also facilitate and participate in industry-wide testing of the business continuity plan (domestically-based recognized clearing agencies are required to participate in all industry-wide business continuity tests, as determined by a regulation services provider, regulator, or in Québec, the securities regulatory authority, pursuant to National Instrument 21-101 Marketplace Operation).
 The clearing agency should make appropriate adjustments to its business continuity plan and associated arrangements based on the results of the testing exercises.